electricitymaps/electricitymaps-contrib/README.md

  * [Updating region capacities](https://github.com/tmrowco/electricitymap-contrib/wiki/Update-region-capacities)

-Join us on [Slack](https://slack.tmrow.com) if you wish to discuss development or need help to get started.
+Join us on [Slack](https://slack.tmrow.com) if you wish to discuss development or need help to get started come n belive us join now

 We would love your feedback on how to improve the contribution experience, please feel free to fill out this [form](https://forms.gle/VRWvEFwhtnhpzPVX8)